Entropic uncertainty under indefinite causal order and input-output direction: Main Results

 In Fig.~\ref{fig4}, we exemplify the situation for the Pauli channel defined by $\alpha_x=0.5$, $\alpha_y=0.3$ and $\alpha_z=0.2$.
 Fig.~\ref{fig4}(a) and Fig.~\ref{fig4}(b) illustrate that while Bob's x-measurement uncertainty is lower for the time-flipped channel than for the single-use case for all $p\in(0,1]$, his z-measurement uncertainties regarding Alice's outcomes are identical for both single-use and flipped channels.
 It is easy to confirm that the bias parameters defining this particular channel satisfy the condition given in Eq.~\eqref{advtf2} for time-flip based advantage in reducing the total uncertainty.
 This implies that the total uncertainties for the time-flip and single-use cases, namely $U_\text{tf}$ and $U_\text{su}$, satisfies $U_\text{tf}<U_\text{su}$ when $0<p\leq1$, which is clearly demonstrated in Fig.~\ref{fig4}(c).
 Besides, in Fig.~\ref{fig4}(d), we also show the total uncertainty $U_\text{tf}$ along with its lower bound $B_\text{tf}$ for the time-flip channel.

 Lastly, we consider the complete family of Pauli channels, characterized by $\alpha_x$, $\alpha_y$ and $\alpha_z$, to display the region where the total entropic uncertainty is diminished through the implementation of time-flip superchannel in comparison with the single-use case.
-The panels in Fig.~\ref{fig5} display the regions where $\Delta U'=U_\text{tf}-U_\text{su}<0$ for four different error probabilities.
+This comparison benchmarks the time-flip against the ordinary single use of the same noise channel, mapping the specific regimes where the implementation of indefinite input-output direction provides a genuine advantage in reducing the total entropic uncertainty.
+More explicitly, the panels in Fig.~\ref{fig5} display the regions where $\Delta U'=U_\text{tf}-U_\text{su}<0$ for four different error probabilities.
 In each panel, these regions are analytically determined by the condition in Eq.~\eqref{advtf2}.
 Hence, there is a wide class of Pauli channels, for which the time-flip provides an advantage in reducing the total uncertainty.
 In particular, the greatest advantage is attained, provided that $\alpha_z=0$ and $\alpha_y=\min(1,1/2p)$, in which case $\Delta U'=-1$ when $\alpha_y=1/2p\leq1$.